ak2022dev/bank_tech_test/README.md

 ## Design ideas 5
 The Account class will be composed of a Customer and a sequence of Transactions.
 It will be created by a Bank, which will provide the Account with a unique number.
 It will be opened when it is first created and will retain records of its transactions even after it is closed, for reference purposes.
 Modelling a Transaction using the Command design pattern as mentioned above could have the additional benefit of potentially being able to undo a transaction if that is needed in the future.
+To support potential use of undo in future, and the state recording this would require, classes will be used for the Command pattern rather than procs, which Ruby provides.